SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/databank-entries.md

 // Create an FMOD asset using the same ID as the sound to pass into the method FMODAsset kallieLogSound = AudioUtils.GetFmodAsset("KallieAudioLog");

-// When null values are used for the title and header parameters in AddEncyclopediaEntry, Nautilus expects
+// When null values are used for the title and description parameters in AddEncyclopediaEntry, Nautilus expects
 // localization lines defined for the keys "Ency_YourEntryIdHere" (title) and "EncyDesc_YourEntryIdHere" (description)

 // Register the encyclopedia entry into the game: